Chanakan5591/TapUtils/README.md

 # TapUtils

-A library contain multiple useful utilities needed for making a spigot plugin, Wiki/API Doc coming soon!
+A library contain multiple useful utilities needed for making a spigot plugin.

 ## How to use